-From email to instant messaging, know your options when it comes to self-destructing texts—you’ll sure be able to find one to suit your need to be utterly inconspicuous.
+From email to instant messaging, know your options when it comes to self-destructing missives—you’ll certainly be able to find one that suits your need to be utterly inconspicuous.

-Gmail now has a confidential mode, which lets you give your sent messages an expiration date.
+Gmail has a confidential mode, though it’s easy to overlook.
+This tool lets you give your sent messages an expiration date, so your words won’t stick around in the recipient’s inbox forever.
 To make this work, Google hosts your self-destructing messages on its own servers instead of shooting them to another one.
 That allows the company to retain control and delete them after a set period of time.

 If both sender and recipient use Gmail, this process works seamlessly, and messages with confidential mode activated will look like typical emails.
 But when the expiration date arrives, the body text will disappear, even though the recipient will still be able to find the email itself and see the subject header in their inbox.